claudiohermida/Smart-Contracts-Cardano/SMC-Part-I.md

 > >     contract in Cardano?
 >
 > This is the first in a three-part series covering these topics.
 The
-> other parts are (SMC-PartII) and (SMC-PartIII).
+> other parts are <https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-II.md> and <https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-III.md>.
 The whole article is presented in this YouTube video
 >
 >
 > <https://www.youtube.com/watch?v=cUu-7FDV0wI?si=cSD8uurYBGDYs7vL>